DanielDi/praxis-gildedrose/README.md

 System.setProperty('hudson.model.DirectoryBrowserSupport.CSP', '')
 ```

+Scenarios:
+- **Scenario 1:** A complete successful deployment (including tests)
+- **Scenario 2:** Unit test failing:
+ 	- Just uncomment from this repository the file from ItemServiceTest.java from line 32 to line 46

 ### Gilded Rose Requirements Specification

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a